 You may need a valuation to insure your jewellery against loss or theft, or to help calculate the Inheritance Tax payable on a deceased person’s estate; it may be needed to help agree settlement in divorce proceedings, or to negotiate the security against a loan.
-Whatever your need, a valuation from a regulated valuer – i.e. a Member or Fellow of the Institute of Registered Valuers – is arguably the only valuation worth the paper it is written on.
+Whatever your need, a valuation from a registered valuer – i.e. one with professional qualifications – is arguably the only valuation worth the paper it is written on.

 “For standard home insurances Direct Line stated in 2013 that 6.8 million British households were believed to be underinsured, with a total of £200 billion of contents and valuables at risk”

 The idea of Insurance is to put you back in the same position you were before the ‘Insured Peril’ happened; you’ll see the word ‘indemnify’ in your policy.

 A valuation for Insurance provides proof of the value of your jewellery, usually on the basis of what you would have to pay for it, if you had to buy a similar item from a retail shop, either second hand or new, depending on the item.

 A fully researched and justifiable valuation enables a fair premium to be calculated and should reduce the chance of a challenge by Insurers in the event of a claim.

 N.B.
 It is not considered proof of ownership.